wenzhixin/bootstrap-table/site/docs/extensions/addrbar.md

 - **Detail:**

-  Define an Object which key and values pairs will be added as custom/additional get params to the url, for example custom filters.
+  Define an object in which key and value pairs will be added as custom/additional get parameters to the URL, for example, custom filters.
-  The `key` is the GET parameter name and the `value` is the value of the GET parameter.
+  The `key` is the GET parameter name, and the `value` is the value of the GET parameter.

 - **Default:** `{}`